Historic houses were built to last - and they're helping the whole planet to weather the threat of climate change

 Manmade climate change and the degradation of our natural environment are the biggest long-term threats facing heritage, as well as society as a whole.
 Doing things in a sustainable way and planning for future generations are in the DNA of historic house custodians.

 Our member places are already taking a lead in reducing their carbon footprint and environmental impact, and in preserving and restoring natural habitats.
-If given the right support, they could do more, and in 2021 we’re leading a major campaign, in the run-up to the UK’s hosting of COP 26 in Glasgow this autumn, to raise awareness of the leading role heritage can play in environmental sustainability.
-We’ll be highlighting exciting and innovative examples of our member houses’ work in this area – from rewilding ancient estates and investing in renewable energy generation, to making reducing, reusing and recycling a core part of the visitor experience.
-We’ll also be calling on government to support heritage sites to become more environmentally sustainable through planning and regulatory reform alongside funding opportunities.
+If given the right support, they could do more, and we do all we can to raise awareness of the leading role heritage can play in environmental sustainability, highlighting exciting and innovative examples of our member houses’ work in this area – from rewilding ancient estates and investing in renewable energy generation, to making reducing, reusing and recycling a core part of the visitor experience.

 A Dream for a Wilder East at Somerleyton Estate